-The concept of “green” has traditionally centered on the reasonable and responsible conservation of natural resources, pollution prevention, waste minimization and recycling so as to prevent unwanted matter in the form of wastes and pollutants from causing harm to the natural system and human health.
+The concept of “green” has traditionally centered on the reasonable and responsible conservation of natural resources, pollution prevention, waste minimization, and recycling to prevent unwanted matter in the form of wastes and pollutants from causing harm to the natural system and human health.

 The concept of “green” in this context is a useful and commendable symbol.

 However, in recent times, a darker side to “green” has emerged.
 Far too much of what we hear about our environmental condition today is “green babble.”
-“Babble” is nothing more than undisciplined, fact-less conver- sation.
+“Babble” is nothing more than an undisciplined, fact-less conversation.
 It has no basis in science.
-It is not only useless, it is often deliberately misleading for the purpose of selling something or promoting a political position.
+But it is also not only useless, but it is also often deliberately misleading to sell something or promote a political position.

 Increasingly political verbiage and commercial advertisements related to “green” are completely irrelevant to the protection of human health and natural environmental processes.
 “Green babble” is often superficial to the point of being idiotic and often misleading to the point of being socially destructive.

-The following are some “green myths” related to cleaning that have evolved in recent times.
+The following are some “green myths” related to cleaning which have evolved in recent times.